v0rap/doll-report/README.md

 The `<dashboard_name>.yaml` files contain [gatus](https://github.com/TwiN/gatus) configuration.

-The filename (excluding `.yaml`) will be used as the subdomain for the dashboard, your instance will be available at `https://<name of dashboard>.doll.report`
+The filename (excluding `.yaml`) will be used as the subdomain for the dashboard, your instance will be available at `https://<name of dashboard>.doll.report`.

+Feel free to customize the ui section to your desire within your own defintion file !! :)

 ## Rules